 What Others Are Saying: “The reason is not that it eliminates vacuuming altogether, but it does the hardest parts of the work.
 There is something inordinately satisfying about coming home to a clean house.” — The Telegraph

-Neato XV-21 Review
+11. Neato XV-21 Robot Vacuum Review

-The Neato XV-21 is a high performance vacuum that removes any dirt and debris from all surfaces from hardwood, stone, to carpets.
+The Neato XV-21 is a high-performance vacuum that removes any dirt and debris from all surfaces from hardwood, stone, to carpets.
 The product — reviewed nearly 1,000 times on Amazon — features a bristled brush that picks up tough pet hair, dander, and fibers that other robotic vacuums find difficult to do.
 Unlike other vacuums that nearly rupture the eardrums of its users, the XV-21 runs quietly, despite having super-high airflow and suction power.
 The XV-21 has RPS technology that uses lasers to map out the area it is designated to clean like furniture, stairs, and doorways – new items added to the room are immediately recognized by the vacuum to go around.

 The RPS technology prevents the XV-21 from falling down stairs by creating boundary markers.
 All dirt and debris is suctioned off walls and corners, underneath furniture and off floors, so it can be contained in large bag-less dirt bin that is both easy to empty and clean.
 After the job is completed, the vacuum returns to its base to recharge.
 Unlike many vacuums, this product doesn’t encounter problems with throw rugs – an intelligent ability to decipher between carpet and rugs, so there is neither mess nor shutdown.
-All accessories, tasks, and advanced software inside such a small machine totals to around $330.

 In the battle of Neato vs Roomba, it’s Roomba that comes out on top.
 Another downside to this sixteen pound machine is that it does not run any longer than an hour before it requires recharging.
 Still, if you are looking for an alternative to the Roomba brand, this automatic vacuum remains a great option.